 When people think green, white, and red flag, they automatically think of two countries: Italy and Mexico.
 But in fact, there are around 24 countries that use this particular combination, making it one of the most popular color combos in flags (with red, white, and blue being the most popular because, U.S.A!
 U.S.A!
 U.S.A!).

-Aside from its aesthetic qualities, some countries place a special meaning behind the colors of their flags.
+Aside from its aesthetic qualities, some countries place a special meaning behind the colors green, white, and red designed onto their flags.
 Let’s take a look at some of these countries and see what their flags represent:

 Countries with Green, White, and Red Flags: